Back to Journal

 division fallacy

-assuming each part has the property of the whole
+assuming every part inherits a property that belongs to the whole

 18